Getting better with age: Clint Eastwood and Transcendental Meditation

 I think it’s amazing how many people practice Transcendental Meditation every day, year after year.
 I think I know how they feel, and why they spend the time transcending every day–because it makes them feel more alive, more together, and better able to keep going and growing.

-It reminds me of something Maharishi wrote in his book, The Science of Being and Art of Living:
+It reminds me of something Maharishi wrote in his book,

 “Expansion of happiness is the purpose of life, and evolution is the process through which it is fulfilled….